A Novel Mathematical Framework for Objective Characterization of Ideas: Empirical Exploration of Idea Embedding

 An effective ideation exercise would have a set of ideas that cover a large region in the idea space.
 This means that the mean distance between two ideas in that space is large.
 We refer to this as a \emph{Sparse} distribution.
 When the ideas are all diverse, no two ideas would belong to a cluster because each cluster represents a set of similar ideas.
 However, in the presence of clustering, the mean distance between the ideas in different clusters is usually different.
 Also, the larger the number of clusters, the greater the number of distinct ideas.
-The distinctness of ideas within each such cluster can be categorized based on their distribution into \emph{Sparse} (Small No. of ideas over Larger Area), \emph{Moderate} (Large/Small No. of ideas over Larger/Smaller Area respectively) and \emph{Dense} (Large No. of ideas over Smaller Area).
-A sparse cluster is considered locally more effective than moderate, and similarly, a moderate is more effective than dense.
-We define \emph{Idea Sparsity (IS)} to capture these distribution as follows:
+The distinctness of ideas within each such cluster can be categorized based on their distribution into \emph{Sparse} (Small No. of ideas over Larger Area), \emph{Moderate} (Large/Small No. of ideas over Larger/Smaller Area respectively) and \emph{Dense} (Large No. of ideas over Smaller Area) (as shown in Figure~\ref{fig:rep_diagram_idea_sparsity}).
+A sparse cluster is considered locally more effective than moderate, and similarly, a moderate cluster is more effective than dense.
+We define \emph{Idea Sparsity (IS)} as a measure of how sparsely the ideas are distributed within a cluster in the idea space.
+It captures the density-independent spatial spread of ideas, which reflects the degree of local diversity among semantically similar ideas.

+The equation used to calculate the Idea Sparsity (IS) for a given cluster \textit{i} is as follows:

-where $N_i$ is the Number of Ideas in a cluster and $A_c$ is the Area of the cluster computed as the area of the convex hull of the points in that cluster.
+where, $N_i$ is the Number of Ideas in a cluster $A_c$ is the Area of the cluster computed as the area of the convex hull of the points in that cluster.

 If the idea sparsity is similar across all the clusters, we say that the idea exploration is uniform.
 In that case, in a spider plot (Figure~\ref{fig:spider_plot_idea_density}), where each spoke corresponds to a cluster and the length of the spoke corresponds to idea sparsity, a uniform exploration would appear as a regular convex polygon.
 The larger the polygon, the more number of ideas are distributed uniformly over a larger area within each cluster.